 Where am I allowed to use Personal Light Electric Vehicles?

-Will I need a driving licence?
+Do I need a driving license?

 What is the minimum age?

 Personal Light Electric Vehicles can be used from the age of 14 years and above.

 Do I have to insure my Personal Light Electric Vehicle?